Branpolo/roche-flatten/README.md

 - **Classification Changes Mode**:
   - Curves organized by Mix-Target, then by change type
   - Grouped sections for each change type (pos→neg, neg→pos, etc.)
-  - Within each section, sorted by CFD difference (highest first)
+  - Within each section, sorted by field specified in `--sort-by` (default: Azure CFD, highest first)
   - Shows Azure CFD, AR CFD, and CFD difference
   - Includes curve visualization with color-coded by Azure classification
+  - Use `--sort-by ar_cfd` to sort by AR confidence instead of Azure confidence within each group

 **Use Cases**:
 - **Identify Boundary Cases**: See where Azure and AR disagree on classification